SMART Fine-tuning Factor Augmented Neural Lasso: Methodology

 \begin{definition}[Diversified projection matrix] For any domain $* \in \{P, Q\}$, a matrix $\boldsymbol{W}^* \in \R^{p \times \overline{r}}$ is a \emph{diversified projection matrix} if it satisfies: \begin{enumerate} \item (Boundedness) $\norm{\boldsymbol{W}^*}_{\max} \leq C_1$ for a universal constant $C_1 > 0$; \item (Exogeneity) $\boldsymbol{W}^*$ is independent of the data $\{\boldsymbol{x}^*_i, y^*_i\}$; \item (Significance) The matrix $\boldsymbol{H}^* = p^{-1} (\boldsymbol{W}^*)^\top \boldsymbol{B}^* \in \mathbb{R}^{\overline{r}\times r}$ satisfies $\nu_{\min}(\boldsymbol{H}^*) \gg p^{-1/2}$. \end{enumerate} Each column of $\boldsymbol{W}^*$ is referred to as a \emph{diversified projection weight}, and $\overline{r}$ denotes the number of projection directions. \end{definition} Given the source and target diversified projection matrices $\boldsymbol{W}^P$ and $\boldsymbol{W}^Q$, we define the $\bar r$-dimensional surrogate factor vectors $\widetilde{\boldsymbol{f}}^P$ and $\widetilde{\boldsymbol{f}}^Q$ as

-The pre-defined \emph{diversified projection matrix} $\boldsymbol{W}$ is introduced in this work to solve the issue that the ``working number of factors", $\overline{r}$, may not be accurately determined, and methods incorporating the \emph{diversified projection matrix} $\boldsymbol{W}$ are robust to overestimation of the factor number $r$.
+The pre-defined \emph{diversified projection matrix} $\boldsymbol{W}$ is introduced to solve the issue that the number of factors, ${r}$, may not be accurately determined, and methods incorporating the \emph{diversified projection matrix} $\boldsymbol{W}$ are robust to overestimation of the factor number $r$.
 By substituting the factor model \eqref{eq:factorModel2} into the surrogate factor estimation \eqref{eq:surrogateF}, we have

 The significance assumption ensures that the signal from the latent factors (the affine transformation) remains dominant, while the weak dependence of the idiosyncratic components $\boldsymbol{u}^*$ ensures that the estimation error vanishes at rate $O_P(p^{-1/2}) $ as $p \to \infty$.